Thursday, September 25, 2025

 Kaz was 14, very strong willed and had single-mindedness on top of resilience.
 I didn't realise it at the time, but my Blue Sky social worker helped me work out why I found it a bit gruelling.

-She and I sat at my kitchen table drinking coffee and talking it through.
+My SW and I sat at my kitchen table drinking coffee and talking it through.

-She let me do the talking; about how concerned I had become to say the right things; not to show any judgement about Kaz's parents, despite their physical and emotional abuse and poor lifestyle choices; drugs, infidelity…and worse.
+She let me do the talking; about how concerned I had become to say the right things; not to show any judgement about Kaz's parents, despite their physical and emotional abuse and poor lifestyle choices; drugs, infidelity and... worse.

 Kaz loved them in spite of everything and a foster parent often must deal with that huge fact of life (*2).